Plan a Microsoft Entra self-service password reset deployment

 Robust auditing and usage tracking.
 An organization can ensure that the business systems remain secure while its users reset their own passwords.
 Robust audit logs include information of each step of the password reset process.
 These logs are available from an API and enable the user to import the data into a Security Incident and Event Monitoring (SIEM) system of choice.

-To compare editions and features and enable group or user-based licensing, see Licensing requirements for Azure AD self-service password reset.
+To compare editions and features and enable group or user-based licensing, see Licensing requirements for Microsoft Entra self-service password reset.

-For more information about pricing, see Azure Active Directory pricing.
+For more information about pricing, see Microsoft Entra pricing.

-A working Azure AD tenant with at least a trial license enabled.
+A working Microsoft Entra tenant with at least a trial license enabled.
 If needed, create one for free.

 An account with Global Administrator privileges.